-- 1. The parent or guardian will be immediately notified of the child's condition, by the staff noting the observable signs or symptoms of illness.
-(Appendix 18) - 2.
-A child with any of the following signs or symptoms of illness shall be immediately isolated and discharged to a parent or guardian.
-If your child exhibits any of the following symptoms, please do not send your child to preschool. - a) Diarrhea (more than one abnormally loose stool within a twenty-four-hour period). - Severe coughing, causing the child to become red or blue in the face or a whooping sound to their cough. - c) Difficult or rapid breathing. - d) Yellowish skin or eyes. - e) Conjunctivitis (pink eye). - f) Temperature of one hundred degrees Fahrenheit taken by the auxiliary method (under the arm) when in combination with other signs of communicable illness. - g) Untreated infected skin patch(es). - h) Unusual dark urine and/or white stools. - Stiff neck. - j) Any indication of untreated lice, scabies, or other parasitic infestation. - 3.
-A child with any of the following signs or symptoms of illness shall be immediately isolated from other children.
+- 1) The parent or guardian will be immediately notified of the child's condition, by the staff noting the observable signs or symptoms of illness.
+(Appendix 18) - 2) A child with any of the following signs or symptoms of illness shall be immediately isolated and discharged to a parent or guardian.
+If your child exhibits any of the following symptoms, please do not send your child to preschool. - a) Diarrhea (three or more abnormally loose stool within a twenty-four-hour period). - b) Severe coughing, causing the child to become red or blue in the face or a whooping sound to their cough. - c) Difficult or rapid breathing. - d) Yellowish skin or eyes. - e) Redness of the eye or eyelid, thick and purulent (pus) eye discharge, matted eyelashes, burning, itching or eye pain.

+- f) Temperature of one hundred degrees Fahrenheit taken by the auxiliary method (under the arm) when in combination with other signs of communicable illness. - g) Untreated infected skin patch(es). - h) Unusual dark urine and/or white stools. - i) Stiff neck with elevated temperature. - j) Evidence of untreated lice, scabies, or other parasitic infestation. - k) Sore throat or difficulty swallowing; or - I) Vomiting more than one time or when accompanied by any other sign or symptom of illness. - 3) A child with any of the following signs or symptoms of illness shall be immediately isolated from other children.
 The director and the parent or guardian shall determine decisions regarding whether the child should be discharged immediately or at some other time during the day.
-The child, while isolated at the program, shall be carefully watched for symptoms previously listed, as well as the following: - a) Unusual spots or rashes. - b) Sore throat or difficulty in swallowing. - c) Elevated temperature. - d) Vomiting - 4.
-Day Carly childhood program will follow the Ohio Department of Health's Child Communicable Disease Chart for appropriate management of suspected illnesses.
-This Communicable Disease Chart can be found in each class' restroom.
-3301-37-11(34) - 5.
-A child isolated due to suspected communicable disease will always be cared for in the school's health room but under adult supervision. - If a child is exposed to a communicable disease, all parents or guardians will be informed by through written notification or email and referred to preschool website for Ohio Department of Health's information document regarding current communicable disease situation.

-- 7. When a parent or guardian is notified of a child's suspected symptoms of a communicable disease and a school discharge is warranted, the child will only be released to the parent or guardian unless otherwise documented by parent or guardian to release to another individual; the discharge time, date, and reason will be maintained in a written log.
-(Appendix 19) - 8.
-The child will be readmitted as soon as is deemed prudent in each individual case and or with a release of physician's care, if necessary.
-When dealing with a serious illness, staff may require a signed doctor's permission slip to allow the child back in preschool. - 9.
-As a part of the staff education and training program, all staff members have completed a course on Communicable Disease offered by a certified individual.
+The child, while isolated at the program, shall be carefully watched for symptoms previously listed, as well as the following: - a) Unusual spots or rashes. - b) Elevated temperature. - 4) A child isolated due to suspected communicable disease will always be cared for in the school's health room but under adult supervision.
+Children will be made comfortable and observed for worsening conditions.
+This area is disinfected and cleaned in preparation for the next ill child. - 5) If a child is exposed to a communicable disease, all parents or guardians will be informed by through written notification or email and referred to preschool website for Ohio Department of Health's information document regarding current communicable disease situation. - 6) When a parent or guardian is notified of a child's suspected symptoms of a communicable disease and a school discharge is warranted, the child will only be released to the parent or guardian unless otherwise documented by parent or guardian to release to another individual; the discharge time, date, and reason will be maintained in a written log.
+(Appendix 19) - 7) The child will be readmitted as soon as is deemed prudent in each individual case and or with a release of physician's care, if necessary.
+When dealing with a serious illness, staff may require a signed doctor's permission slip to allow the child back in preschool. - 8) As a part of the staff education and training program, all staff members have completed a course on Communicable Disease offered by a certified individual.
 All staff members are required to wash their hands after using the restroom and before and after handling the food.
-When a staff member has a communicable disease or has any of the symptoms discussed in Management of a Communicable Disease (2a-j), the staff member may not report for work.
+When a staff member has a communicable disease or has any of the symptoms discussed in Management of a Communicable Disease (2aj), the staff member may not report for work.
 If a staff member is ill, a qualified substitute will be hired.
 3301-37-11(A)